Artsen/Semantic-Landscape-Sampler/README.md

 uvicorn app.main:app --reload --port 8000
 ```

 The backend automatically initialises the SQLite schema on first run.
-If you upgrade from an older database image and encounter missing columns (for example, notes), delete backend/data/semantic_sampler.db or run the migration snippet in AGENTS.md.
+If you upgrade from an older database image and encounter missing columns (for example, notes), delete backend/data/semantic_sampler.db.

 ## Frontend Setup